thecodersguilduk/tcg_site/site/blog/five-top-tips-for-landing-a-tech-job-in-2021.md

 ---
-title: "Creating A Diverse Tech Workforce In Leeds And Beyond - "
+title: Creating A Diverse Tech Workforce In Leeds And Beyond - delete
 meta_title: Creating A Diverse Tech Workforce In Leeds And Beyond
 meta_description: In this article, we talk about ways to help foster diversity in tech
 time: 5 minutes